OTI Festival 1974: Reception

 The festival maintained the viewing figures of the previous year with 200 million potential viewers and Mexico was, again, thanks to its national final, the country where the number of viewers was higher, to the point that Acapulco, the host city, and the whole country was at a standstill due to the enormous interest shown by the public.

 The victory of Puerto Rico in the festival was completely unexpected and controversial.
 The lyrics of the song were against the popular protest songs that filled the Latin American airwaves.
 That song criticized the protest songs for being repetitive and for not offering real solutions to the problems that many Latin Americans had to suffer every day.

 Nydia Caro, after her victory, was given a hero's welcome upon her arrival to San Juan and was received by a huge crowd of people at the airport.
 Regardless of the controversial message of her song, her entry became an enormous hit in all of Latin America and launched the international career of the singer.
 Because of the growing success, she became an ambassador of her country, making her successful show, and appearing on television shows around the world.

-The song "Yo soy" by Tanya Zae became remembered as one of the greatest songs that received 2nd place in any of the OTI Festivals, and one of the greatest from Central America until Nicaragua was able to win the 1977 OTI in Madrid, Spain.
+The song "Yo soy" by Tanya Zea became remembered as one of the greatest songs that received 2nd place in any of the OTI Festivals, and one of the greatest from Central America until Nicaragua was able to win the 1977 OTI in Madrid, Spain.

-The song of the third-placed singer, "Vuélvete" by José Luis Rodríguez, also became a hit both in Latin America and Spain.
+The song of the third-placed singer, "Vuelve" by José Luis Rodríguez, also became a hit both in Latin America and Spain.
 Not only did participating in the festival contribute to his success, but he later on would become both a jury member and special guest singer for the OTI Festival.
 Since then, his career experienced a rise to the point that he became and still is to this day one of the biggest names in the Latin music industry, still singing even as he's entering his 80's.